forma-cloud/FormaCloud/README.md

 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/forma-cloud/FormaCloud/main/optima/install.sh)"
 ```

 Enter a list of regions where you want to enable Optima.
-The first one will be used as the main region to create IAM role related resources;
+The first one will be used as the main region to create IAM role related resources.
-Choose whether you want to connect the whole organization;
+Choose whether you want to connect the whole organization.
-Choose whether you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts;
+Choose whether you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts.

 Sample output: